-- a 'no surprises' basis (see also below) - including coordinating on communications - and participating in the development of any further group policies. - the use of shared services. - considering issues from the perspective of the council. - 22.
+- Building and maintaining a culture of collaboration across the council group, and operating on a 'no surprises' basis (see also below) - Open and transparent sharing of information where that is required to achieve outcomes. - Presenting a unified front across the council and CCOs on key issues facing Tāmaki Makaurau, including coordinating on communications - Implementing agreed group policies such as those on Treasury, Insurance and Procurement, and participating in the development of any further group policies. - Participating proactively and constructively in efforts to achieve efficiencies and savings for the council group and make the most of its size and scale, including group procurement and the use of shared services. - Acknowledging the council's wider policy settings in its own operational decision-making and considering issues from the perspective of the council. - 22.
 A key example of working as a group is in our engagement with central government.
-To assist the government to have a clear understanding of the outcomes we are seeking for Aucklanders, it is important that the council group speaks with one voice when making submissions to central expectations: - matters and proposals of importance to the council group. - Auckland Council organisation involves relevant CCOs in the development of these group submission. - CCOs do not make direct submissions to government which express policy views.
+To assist the government to have a clear understanding of the outcomes we are seeking for Aucklanders, it is important that the council group speaks with one voice when making submissions to central government on policy or legislative proposals.
+In this regard it is important to note the following expectations: - Auckland Council organisation leads the preparation of submissions on policy and legislative matters and proposals of importance to the council group. - Auckland Council organisation involves relevant CCOs in the development of these submissions to reflect the views of the council group.
+It is expected that council involves CCOs early to allow them to develop and seek authorization for their contributions to the council group submission. - CCOs do not make direct submissions to government which express policy views.